Protecting Medical Liability Reform

-The Doctors Company played an instrumental role in the passage of historic medical liability tort reform legislation on behalf of doctors and allied healthcare professionals nationwide.
-Learn why our efforts—which continue today—are so important.
+The Doctors Company played an instrumental role in the passage—and continued preservation—of historic medical liability tort reform legislation on behalf of doctors and allied healthcare professionals nationwide.
+Learn why our efforts, which continue today, are so important.

 A Model for National Reform

-California’s Medical Injury Compensation Reform Act (MICRA) is the model for reforms enacted in Colorado, Florida, Indiana, Montana, Texas, and Virginia, and for legislation proposed before many other state legislatures.
+California’s Medical Injury Compensation Reform Act (MICRA) is the model for reforms enacted in Colorado, Florida, Indiana, Montana, Texas, and Virginia, among others.
 It is also recognized as a model for federal reforms and in legislation put before Congress.

 More than 30 states have enacted some kind of medical liability reform laws to promote access to healthcare.
 These laws are constantly under attack.
 The Doctors Company fiercely advocates at the legislative, judicial, and regulatory levels to defend these hard-won protections.